 Is the program open over Winter Break and Summer Break?

-No, the Trico Centre Out of School Care Program is closed over winter and summer break; however, the Trico Centre runs day camps during summer time for families who require care.
+No, the Trico Centre Out of School Care Program is closed over winter and summer break; however, the Trico Centre runs day camps during summertime for families who require care.
 Information about summer break can be found on our website or you can contact the child/youth/day camp coordinator at programs@tricocentre.ca

 How do I register for a PD day/ school breaks/ fieldtrip?